ovh/terraform-provider-ovh/website/docs/d/cloud_project_containerregistry.html.markdown

   Get information about a container registry associated with a public cloud project.
 ---

-# ovh_cloud_project_containerregistry
+# ovh_cloud_project_containerregistry (Data Source)

-Get information about a container registry associated with a public cloud project.
+Use this data source to get information about a container registry associated with a public cloud project.

 ## Example Usage